cole-brokamp/mappp/README.md

 - **parallel**: if `parallel = TRUE`, `mappp()` will attempt to calculate in parallel by using the maximum number of available cores
 - **cache**: if `cache = TRUE`, `mappp()` will memoise the results in a local cache folder

+Please note that this package relies on forking via [`parallel::mclapply()`](https://stat.ethz.ch/R-manual/R-devel/library/parallel/html/mclapply.html) which means that parallel computation is not available on Windows platforms.

 ## Installation

 mappp is currently not hosted on CRAN and the latest version of mappp can be installed from GitHub with: